How to Cure Cannabis: The Step-by-Step Guide

 Once the flower has been dried, it’s time to start curing it to increase its potency and improve its flavor and aroma.
 An airtight container is crucial to the curing process, as it will prevent excess air and contaminants from influencing product quality.
 Avoid using plastic bags or other products that aren’t impervious to oxygen.
 Glass jars are a great option for storage.

-For the best curing results, pack buds loosely in the glass jar and seal each one completely before placing them in a cool, dark place.
+For the best curing results, pack the dried buds loosely in the glass jar and seal each one completely before placing them in a cool, dark place.
 You’ll need to monitor them daily for signs of mold as the buds will continue to dry and will need fresh air in the jars.

 The curing process will naturally begin after you’ve placed your buds in storage.
 During this stage, the buds continue to lose moisture as they dry further and cure.
 Many of the terpenes that give your product its unique flavor and aroma will start to flourish.